There are many gambling options in Ontario, starting with land-based casinos, the lottery, horse racing and online sports betting and casino sites.

 New casinos coming to Ontario

 New casinos in Ontario are arriving quickly.
-The town of Wasaga Beach is one of the selected venues where a new Gateway Casinos and Entertainment 300-slot venue under the Cascades brand will go in.
+The town of Wasaga Beach is one of the selected venues.
+The Lake Huron beach town is where a new Gateway Casinos and Entertainment 300-slot venue will go in under the Cascades brand.
 The Town Council chose the location for the casino in the west end of Wasaga Beach, where it will generate 150 new jobs for the locals.
 The town should see between $1.5 million to $2 million in taxes annually.
-The casino is scheduled to open in the third quarter of 2021.
+The casino was scheduled to open in the third quarter of 2021.
+Due to the impact COVID-19 has had on the economy of Ontario and the world, the construction of the casino site had to go on hold, thus postponing its opening.

 Ontario tax rates

-The best thing about gambling in Canada is that you do not need to pay any taxes on winnings, as long as you’re not doing it professionally.
+The best thing about gambling in Canada is that you do not pay taxes on winnings, as long as you’re not betting professionally.

-Potential online casino operators could pay either a single rate based on the GGR or a special rate based on the type of services, the location, etc.
+Potential online casino operators could pay either a single rate based on the gross gaming revenue or a special rate based on the type of services, the location, etc.

 Where does the revenue go?

-In the 2018-2019 fiscal year, OLG contributed more than $5 billion in economic activity for Ontario.
+Further, in the 2020-21 fiscal year, OLG contributed some $4.8 billion in economic activity for Ontario.
 Also worth noting is that the internet gambling market in Ontario is expected to grow to more than $527.8 million by 2022–23, representing an increase of 3.4% compared to 2017-2018.

 A portion of the revenue from Ontario’s gambling — 1.7% of annual gross gaming revenues — will go to the Gaming Revenue Sharing Agreement between Ontario’s First Nations and the OLG back in 2008.